richardbolt/shrike/README.md

 The Shrike is a Layer 7 Chaos HTTP/WebSocket proxy that impales it's victims on the Tree of Pain.
 The Tree of Pain for this Shrike takes the form of [Toxiproxy](http://toxiproxy.io), an excellent TCP network tampering tool.

-The Shrike has an API to route http path based traffic through a [Toxiproxy](http://toxiproxy.io) server for resliliency testing and on to a downstream server.
+The Shrike is designed for resliliency testing a whole environment and has an API to route http path based traffic through an embedded [Toxiproxy](http://toxiproxy.io) instance.

+The Shrike currently assumes you've put it close at the edge of your service stack thus the current single upstream location which is assumed to be your gateway.

+Path prefix matching is used to route differing paths for testing while unmatched paths are sent straight on to the gateway.

 Develop
 -------